-Everyone loves some good retail therapy (everyone’s bank accounts, on the other hand, might disagree).
+Everyone loves some good retail therapy (not everyone’s bank accounts, on the other hand, might share that love).
 And we all know that a leisurely afternoon wandering a neat, eclectic shop is way more fun than a breakneck slalom through Target on a Saturday.

 Pretty much like this, yeah.

 More and more retailers – especially small, independent ones – are turning to the practice of “slow shopping.”
 Slow shopping means placing value of the shopping experienced over sales, with the idea that happy shoppers who spend more time shopping are willing to buy more.
 Seems logical, right?

 So how do you get shoppers to slow down and smell the roses?

 Have you ever been out and about with a group of people and heard someone mention food?
 Did you notice how everyone’s necks snapped around and their eyes got all wide and feral-like? …No?
 Maybe that’s just me.
 Regardless, food is always a great draw for customers.
 Maybe it’s something as simple as putting out coffee and a candy dish for your customers, or maybe even adding some cafe items to your shop (which your PayGo software can be set up to accommodate) so your customers can nibble away while they peruse your store.